redhat-ai-dev/ai-rhdh-installer/docs/rhdh/INSTALLER-PROVISIONED.md

 ##### Step 2.1: GitHub Integration

-For enabling GitHub catalog for provisioning users and resources you will need to add the following under `.catalog` within the app config:
+To enable the GitHub catalog for provisioning users and resources you will need to add the following under `.catalog` within the app config:

 ```yaml
 providers: